kolkhis/tech-notes/ato/cls/cls-thoughts.md

 process was quick and efficient.
 I'd expect nothing less from a great group of talented engineers.

-After checking in, I started walking the halls.
+After checking in, I started walking the halls of the convention center.
 I saw all of the sponsors setting up their booths.
-The actual paid conference spans over Sunday and Monday (Oct 12,13) 2025.
+The actual paid conference spans over Sunday and Monday (Oct 12,13) 2025, the two days following the free events.

 The energy in the convention center was bustling, preparing for the big event that starts tomorrow.
-From the moment you check in and start walking the halls, you can see booths for RedHat, CIQ (leveraging Rocky Linux, Warewulf, etc.), Chainguard, the Open Source Initiative, and Cloudinary, to name a few.
+From the moment you check in and start walking the halls, you can see booths for RedHat, CIQ (representing Rocky Linux, Warewulf, etc.), Chainguard, the Open Source Initiative, and Cloudinary, to name a few.

 ## The Schedule